Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 ```

 Almost there!
 All that's left to do is teach Numba how to make a native (Numba)
 matrix into a Python matrix and vice versa.
-This is called boxing and unboxing.
+This is called _boxing_ and
+_unboxing_.

 ```python
 def make_matrix(context, builder, typ, **kwargs):